- Search The Registry

 - About Us

 - My Account

 Billy Higgins was born on this date in 193 in Los Angeles.
 He was a Black jazz drummer.

 He began his career drumming in rock and R&B bands with Bo Diddley and Amos Milburn.
-His earliest jazz work was with Don Cherry, James Clay's Jazz Messiahs, and with Dexter Gordon.
+His earliest jazz work was with Don Cherry, James Clay's Jazz Messiahs, and Dexter Gordon.
 In the mid-1950s, Higgins began rehearsing with Ornette Coleman; his first recordings were with Coleman in 1958.
 He also held sessions with Red Mitchell.

-The combination of his loosely swinging tempos and controlled technique made him popular with fellow musicians as diverse as Thelonious Monk and Pat Metheny.
+His loosely swinging tempos and controlled technique made him popular with fellow musicians as diverse as Thelonious Monk and Pat Metheny.
 Billy Higgins died in June 2001.